raceintospace/raceintospace/doc/manual/manual.md

 Flight Crews shown in blue lettering in the bottom right are assigned to a mission for this turn, and cannot be broken without scrubbing the flight in Mission Control or the VAB/VIB.
 Crews showing in green have been assigned to a flight next turn and also cannot be broken here—to do so you must first cancel their flight(s) in Future Missions.

 When assembling crews, pay attention to their compatibility.
-Click on each member of a newly assigned crew to see how he/she gets along with the others; as you might expect, green is good and red is bad.
+Click on each member of a newly assigned crew to see how he/she gets along with the others.
 People who don't get along with their crewmates will lose morale and retire sooner than their colleagues.
 Check all crew members, since compatibility isn't always mutual.

 Also pay attention to each person's role—skills in yellow are those that will be needed by that member of the team.
 However, regardless of other considerations, you should always put your highest Capsule skill in the first seat, since that is most important to keeping the crew out of danger.
 Also, anyone whose name shows in black or dark purple (such as Slayton above, who has flown a mission) has announced retirement and should not be assigned.
 They'll just leave soon and break the crew anyway.